What is heat transfer?

 In the industrial fields of agitation, thermal exchanges are mainly used for dissolutions and homogenizations, or to create a chemical reaction and/or a specific physico-chemical transformation.

-The chemical, pharmaceutical, food or cosmetics industries produce, use or transform complex fluids on a daily basis via the heat transfer process.
+The chemical, pharmaceutical labotorie, food or cosmetics industries produce, use or transform complex fluids on a daily basis via the heat transfer process for their heating or cooling.
 More generally, these are fluids with high or very high viscosity, but also with intermediate viscosity for products with simple behaviour or containing solid particles.

-Heat transfer operations are carried out in tanks with stirrers equipped with mobiles such as turbines, propellers or anchors, which often prove to be the most suitable for this process.
+Heat transfer operations are carried out in tanks with stirrers equipped with mobiles such as turbines, propellers or anchors, which often prove to be the most suitable for this process depending on the characteristics of the fluids for which heat transfer is required.